Cheryl Kehl, LCSW

 Cade‘s two main priorities as a chef are providing meals that are balanced and nourishing and developing personal relationships with each resident at Corner Canyon Health Centers.
 Cade considers himself to be a European-style chef and enjoys demonstrating to people that there are many creative and delicious ways to eat healthy food.
 Cade strongly believes in developing a personal relationship with each resident he serves and enjoys doing what he can to make each person feel at home.
 Cade often takes requests from residents and incorporates them into his meals whenever he can; he enjoys being able to offer a sense of home by making residents dishes that are local to their hometowns.
 Cade also enjoys the creative process that accommodating the various dietary needs of each resident involves.

-Laurel Hatch, RD, CD
+Kelsey Wild, RD, CD

 Dr. Timothy Schaat MD ABAM ABFM is board-certified in both Addiction Medicine and Family Practice Medicine.
 He completed his residency in Grand Junction, CO after first graduating with his medical degree from the University of Utah School of Medicine.
 Dr. Schaat has practiced medicine in the Salt Lake City area for the past 10 years with a particular interest in treating chemical dependency.
 He has wide-ranging experience in treating patients suffering from the disease of addiction and has dedicated much of his professional life to those suffering from drug and alcohol dependency.
 Dr. Schaat has extensive experience treating patients at various levels of care, including acute detoxification and residential care.
 He is a caring physician who has a commitment to safe, effective approaches to detoxification and comfortable symptom management in the residential environment.
 His devotedness to all facets of addiction medicine motivates his ongoing interest in the latest research and new therapies in substance abuse management, detoxification, and medical stabilization.